 The inaugural address was delivered in 2001 by Richie Benaud and past lecturers include Clive Lloyd, Imran Khan, Kumar Sangakkara and Mike Brearley.

 This year’s Lecture will take place two days after the Final of ICC Men’s T20 World Cup in Dubai and, as in previous years, the event will be livestreamed via the Lord’s YouTube and Facebook channels at 18:30 GMT.

 "I am so grateful he has accepted our invitation and I am sure his delivery will be captivating and resonate with so many"

-MCC President Kumar Sangakkara said: “Stephen has a deep and passionate love for cricket.
+MCC President Kumar Sangakkara, who selected Fry to deliver the Lecture, said: "Stephen has a deep and passionate love for cricket.
 How his brilliant mind interprets its place and significance in his life personally and beyond, will make for a truly special Cowdrey Lecture.
-I am so grateful he has accepted our invitation and I am sure his delivery will be captivating and resonate with so many, inside and outside of cricket, while at the same time broadening the relevance and impact of the spirit of cricket.”
+I am so grateful he has accepted our invitation and I am sure his delivery will be captivating and resonate with so many, inside and outside of cricket, while at the same time broadening the relevance and impact of the spirit of cricket."